imgrant/ssh-agent.fish/README.md

 ### Lifetime

-By default, identities stay in memory forever.
+Identities normally stay in memory forever.

 You can adjust the maximum lifetime of the identities with the `__ssh_agent__lifetime` variable, for example: